omarcostahamido/PVM/README.md

 sh launch.sh 8001
 ```

 Please note that you must use the default port `8001` to control the first display.
 In order to control the second display you need to use any other port.
-To control both displays at the same time, you must run the `pvm.py` script twice.
+To control both displays at the same time, you must run the `pvm.py` script twice - for example, by using two terminal windows or by running them in the [background](https://linuxize.com/post/how-to-run-linux-commands-in-background/).

 You can read the help on the terminal by using:

 `python pvm.py --help`

+That will print:

 ```bash
 usage: pvm.py [-h] [--port [PORT]]